-EndEditLabel, DragDrop, Configure, ContextMenu, DropFiles, DropObjects, Expose, Help, KeyPress, GotFocus, LostFocus, MouseDown, MouseUp, MouseMove, MouseDblClick, MouseEnter, MouseLeave, MouseWheel, ColumnClick, titelli osition, itellibown, itelliop, itelliborenek, detripre
+EndEditLabel, DragDrop, Configure, ContextMenu, DropFiles, DropObjects, Expose, Help, KeyPress, GotFocus, LostFocus, MouseDown, MouseUp, MouseMove, MouseDblClick, MouseEnter, MouseLeave, MouseWheel, GestureZoom, GesturePan, GestureRotate, GestureTwoFingerTap,

-SetItemPosition, ItemDown, ItemUp, ItemDblClick, GetTipText,
+GesturePressAndTap, ColumnClick, SetItemPosition, ItemDown,

-SetColSize, Select
+ItemUp, ItemDblClick, GetTipText, SetColSize, Select

 The ListView object is a window that displays a collection of items, each item consisting of an icon and a label.
 The ListView provides several ways of arranging items and displaying individual items.
 For example, additional information about each item can be displayed in columns to the right of the icon and label.
 An example of the use of a ListView object is the "My Computer" Windows utility.